Bathroom metro tile ideas – or subway tiles in America – continue to be one of the most searched for type of bathroom tile ideas.

-Designed to resemble the tiling found in classic underground stations, metro tiles – also referred to as subway tiles – have popped up from the underground, and made their way into modern bathrooms, kitchens and even home bars.
+Designed to resemble the tiling found in classic underground stations, metro tiles have popped up from the underground, and made their way into modern bathrooms.

 Metro tiles have become increasingly popular, owing to their versatility.
 They suit both modern and traditional homes, and are often found in contemporary bathroom schemes despite being around since the early 1900s.

-The uniformity of subway tiles makes them perfect for use in a contemporary setting, as they create a neat, geometric backdrop.
+The uniformity of metro tiles makes them perfect for use in a contemporary setting, as they create a neat, grid-like backdrop.

-The geometric tile pattern is able to blend in with industrial schemes, as well as the more rustic, minimal and elegant styles.
+The brick-style pattern is able to blend in with industrial schemes, as well as the more rustic, minimal and elegant styles.

-As metro tiles are usually polished, they help bounce light around a room, making them perfect for smaller rooms – like the cloakroom.
+As metro tiles are usually glossy, they can also help bounce light around a room, making them perfect for small bathrooms.

-With their simple rectangular shape they're not just limited to the simple subway grid; mix them with a contrasting coloured tule, or arrange the tiles in a more modern formation like a herringbone pattern.
+Finally, with their simple rectangular shape they're not just limited to the simple subway grid; mix them with a contrasting coloured tile, or arrange the tiles in a more modern formation like a herringbone or chevron pattern.

-Large metro tiles in herringbone formation give a fresh look, while copper-coloured grouting ties in with the copper bathroom fixtures and fittings.
-The modern freestanding tub is big enough for two.
+Large metro tiles in herringbone formation give this modern bathroom a fresh look, while copper-coloured grouting ties in with the copper bathroom fixtures and fittings.

-The bathroom features industrial design, from the exposed bulb pendant to the copper taps and retro reclaimed vanity unit.
+The bathroom has an industrial edge, thanks to the exposed bulb pendant to the copper taps and retro reclaimed vanity unit.